 1. Baking: Baking is a great cooking technique for fish as it requires little to no added fats.
 Simply season the fish with herbs, spices, and a squeeze of lemon, and then bake it in the oven until it is cooked through.
 This cooking method helps to lock in the fish’s natural flavors and nutrients.

-See also How long to cook thick pork chops on the grill
+See also How to cook with greek yogurt

 2. Grilling: Grilling fish is another healthy cooking technique that adds a smoky flavor without the need for excessive fats.
 Brush the fish with a small amount of olive oil or marinade it in a healthy, low-sugar sauce before placing it on a preheated grill.
 Flip the fish halfway through cooking to ensure even doneness.